git-pull/tao-of-tmux/manuscript/01-thinking-tmux.md

   can detach your tmux workspace at work before you clock out, then next morning reattach your session.
 Ahhh.
 Refreshing. :)

-  Sometimes you may have one of those rare servers you rarely log into. it could be that cloud instance you have that you log into 9 months later, and as a reflex, `tmux attach` to see if there we anything on there.
+  Those servers you rarely log into.
+It could be that cloud instance you have that you log into 9 months later, and as a reflex, `tmux attach` to see if there we anything on there.
 And boom, you're back in a session that's 9 months old.
 It's like a hack to restore your short term memory.

 Chatting on [irssi](https://irssi.org/) or [weechat](https://weechat.org/),
 one of the "classic combos", along with a [bitlbee](https://www.bitlbee.org)